opencpn-radar-pi/radar_pi/INSTALL.md

-## Build README
+## INSTALL: Building Plugins generic README.

 Install build dependencies as described in the [wiki](https://github.com/Rasbats/managed_plugins/wiki/Local-Build) Then clone this repository, enter it and make
 `rm -rf build; mkdir build; cd build`.

-A tar.gz tarball which can be used by the new plugin installer, available from OpenCPN 5.2.0 is built using:
+A "normal" (not flatpak) tar.gz tarball which can be used by the new plugin installer available from OpenCPN 5.2.0 is built using:

     $ cmake ..
     $ make tarball

-To build the tarball:
+To build the flatpak tarball:

     $ cmake ..
     $ make flatpak